Brick (film): Home media

 The Region 1 DVD release of Brick was released on August 8, 2006, as part of the Focus Features Spotlight Series.
 Special features include: selection of deleted and extended scenes with introductions by Johnson; audition footage featuring Nora Zehetner and Noah Segan; and feature audio commentary with Rian Johnson, Nora Zehetner, Noah Segan, producer Ram Bergman, production designer Jodie Tillen, and costume designer Michele Posch.

 The Region 2 DVD was released on September 18, 2006.

 The Blu-ray for Brick was released on January 7, 2020, by Kino Lorber, which was supervised by Johnson and Yedlin.
 It was previously scheduled to be released on May 7, 2019.

-Reception and legacy
+Reception

 Box office

 Brick premiered in the United States on April 7, 2006, in two theaters.
 It opened to United Kingdom audiences on May 12, 2006, on a limited number of screens.
 According to the DVD commentary track, the film was made for $450,000.
 The film grossed US$2.07 million in North America and a total of $3.9 million worldwide.